The Digital Omnibus changes the EU AI Act. But not in the way you think.

 What does not change

 Article 4 has not been given a new application date: the obligation has applied since 2 February 2025 and continues to apply.
-Only its wording changes once the Omnibus enters into force.
+Only its wording has changed with the Omnibus.
 The duty to actually do something about AI literacy does not disappear, it is phrased differently.
 The prohibited AI practices also remain in place, and one is even added.
-And while the high-risk deadlines move back, supervision moves the other way: member states are designating their supervisory authorities, and from 2 August 2026 supervision becomes operational.
+And while the high-risk deadlines move back, supervision moves the other way: member states are designating their supervisory authorities, and since 2 August 2026 supervision has been operational.
+We set out separately what that supervision did and did not change on 2 August 2026.

 Anyone reading the Omnibus as a stay of execution is reading it wrong.
 The obligation that touches your entire organisation has not been postponed.